Journal of the Gods

 Primitive Gods

-Deity Alignment Suggested Domains Holy Symbol
+Deity Suggested Domains Holy Symbol

 Demi Gods

-Deity Alignment Region Suggested Domains Holy Symbol
+Deity Region Suggested Domains Holy Symbol

-Demergat LE Stormy Waters Tempest Raining Cloud
+Demergat Stormy Waters Tempest Raining Cloud

 The Pantheon of Creation: A Chronicle of Divine Evolution